wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/key-stakeholders.md

 ## Executive/Leadership

-"Buy-in" and _endorsement_ at the executive level ensures that all other stakeholders are invested in SharePoint Syntex and aligned on the greater goal or mission of implementing efficient content understanding processes.
-Leadership will already have a clear idea of what the entire company's goals and values are, allowing them to align implementing SharePoint Syntex with these more easily and clearly.
+"Buy-in" or _endorsement_ at the executive level ensure that all other stakeholders are invested in SharePoint Syntex and aligned on the greater goal or mission of implementing efficient content understanding processes.
+Leadership will already have a clear idea the company's goals and values, allowing them to align implementing SharePoint Syntex with these more easily and clearly.
 And of course, much of the company looks to the executive team for direction and trusts their buy-in, making it easier to adopt and support SharePoint Syntex throughout the entire company.

 You may make your proposal to your CEO or Chief Operating Officer.
+Leadership could also potentially be on a smaller scale, depending on the organization's size, such as the IT administrator.
 With the executive team's endorsement and support, SharePoint Syntex is one major step closer to implementation.
-Leadership could also potentially be on a smaller scale, depending on the organization's size, such as the IT administrator.

 Once your stakeholder from leadership is invested in taking advantage of SharePoint Syntex, they can begin speaking to the rest of your company about SharePoint Syntex's benefits.